• Skip to primary navigation

 The deposition of misfolded proteins is a defining feature of many age-dependent human diseases, including the increasingly prevalent neurodegenerative diseases.
 Why aggregation-prone proteins accumulate in aged cells remains largely unclear.
 Cells normally strive to ensure that proteins get correctly folded and have powerful and sophisticated mechanisms to maintain homeostasis under adverse conditions.
 However, with age, the cellular defence systems against misfolded proteins gradually fail, leading to the accumulation of misfolded proteins with devastating consequences for cells and organism.

-Various projects are available, aimed at capitalizing on our pioneering discoveries on phosphatases.
-Available projects range from biochemistry, biophysics and crystallography, cell biology and animal models of neurodegenerative diseases.
-Further information about the position may be obtained from Dr Anne Bertolotti– email: aberto@mrc-lmb.cam.ac.uk
+Various projects are available ranging from biochemistry, structural biology, cell biology and animal models of neurodegenerative diseases.
+Further information may be obtained from Dr Anne Bertolotti– email: aberto@mrc-lmb.cam.ac.uk

 References